 Wampum, the naturally occurring purple and white coloring of the quahog shell, has a rich history on Martha's Vineyard.
 The native people fashioned wampum into small beads which were woven into belts used for storytelling, ceremonial gifting, and recording important treaties and historical events.
 Now wampum jewelry is adorned by many Island and Cape Cod residents to show appreciation for the culture of their favorite place.

-Self-taught in the art of wampum working I created my unique designs in my studio on Martha's Vineyard until 2018 when I relocated to Southern California to attend the Gemological Institute of America.
+Self-taught in the art of wampum working I created my unique designs in my studio on Martha's Vineyard until 2018 when I relocated to Southern California to attend the Gemological Institute of America to train as a fine jeweler.
 Inspired by my home and ever-changing trends, I seamlessly blend this historically significant material with modern minimalist design.
-I aim to create designs that cater to everybody who loves wampum, there is truly a piece of LFD for every age and style.
+I aim to create designs that cater to everybody who loves this beautiful shell, there is truly a piece of LFD for every age and style.

-All shells are locally sourced on Martha's Vineyard.
+All quahogs used in my wampum jewelry are hand dug and happily enjoyed in the form of clams casino (among various other delicious dishes) before the shells are made into jewelry.
 Littlest Fish Designs is a proud supporter of the Martha's Vineyard Shellfish Group and an active participant in the shell recycling program.

 As for the name?
 I am the smallest member of the Marlin family, making me the Littlest Fish.